bclipp/api_db_ingestion/README.md

 ## Requirements:

 The app should be able to run on a system with limited resources.
-Do not read all the data at one time.

 ## Data: